Two Terms You’ve Been Interchanging That Are WRONG

 Home inspections are not required; however, they are highly encouraged by your realtor or other professional representation.
 These inspections can help highlight and detect current or future problems and allow you to fix the issue before it becomes costlier.

-The cost of a home inspection varies on the location of the property, size and age of the home.
+The cost of a home inspection varies on the location of the property, size, and age of the home.
 Don’t let the cost of an inspection determine whether or not you go forward with one.
-It’s best advised to use their expertise for your advantage.
+It’s best advised to use their expertise to your advantage.
 Having a professional perspective will provide you a sense of security and knowledge about your home.

 Similarly to a Realtor, if you aren’t a licensed professional, it’s best to leave this business to the experts.
 Think you can sell a home on your own?
 Check out this article on why For Sale By Owner (FSBO) homes are not sold as easily.

 Professional home inspectors know how each component is supposed to operate and if they don’t meet average standards, they know how to approach the problem.
 These professionals are also unbiased and nonobjective about the home, so they will give an honest and valid assessment.

 Unlike the appraiser, home inspectors can be chosen by you.
 Ask your realtor, family, friends, or co-workers for recommendations for specialists, or research online for a list of reliable and local inspectors.
 Again, unlike home appraisals, you are allowed to be at the home inspection.

 It’s highly recommended to be there so you can ask the inspector questions and better understand the condition of your home.